top of page

 In Support of Mind, Body, Emotion & Spirit

-I believe healing happens in the presence of safety, attunement, and genuine human connection.
-I view the therapeutic relationship itself as an important part of that healing — a place where you don’t have to perform, hold everything alone, or push past your limits.
+Healing happens in the presence of safety, attunement, and genuine human connection.
+I view the therapeutic relationship itself as an important part of that healing — a place where you don't have to perform, hold everything alone, or push past your limits.

 For nearly two decades, I've supported adults navigating anxiety, trauma, chronic illness, and long-standing relational patterns.
 My style is warm, steady, and intuitive.
 Rather than following rigid protocols, I listen closely to each person's nervous system and inner world, allowing our work to unfold at a pace that feels respectful and sustainable.

-My approach integrates Brainspotting, somatic and mindfulness-based practices, and parts-informed work inspired by Internal Family Systems.
+My approach integrates Brainspotting, EMDR, somatic and mindfulness-based practices, and parts-informed work inspired by Internal Family Systems.
 I tailor therapy to the individual rather than fitting clients into a single model, trusting that healing grows through collaboration rather than pressure.

 Clients often tell me they feel deeply seen, grounded, and safe in our work together.
 That sense of safety, connection, and being accompanied is where healing begins.